Libraries and Archives

 Film and Video Archive at the Imperial War Museum

-Online access to over 23,000 Film and Video Archive catalogue records.
+The collection contains over 23,000 hours of moving images, representing a wide and diverse range of material from public and service information films, documentaries and unedited combat film, through to official newsreels and amateur films.
 A large proportion of material has been transferred to the Museum from the Services and other public bodies as the Archive is the official repository for such public record films.

 ITN Source is the world’s leading provider of motion picture archive material, featuring over 800,000 hours of iconic film and inspiring stock footage captured over three centuries.